jacobtrombetta/aind-sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: Finding naked twins on the sudoku board allows the algorithm to impose extra constrains on the space.
-The constraints imposed on the rows, columns, and units in the normal elimination and search algorithms just take boxes with singular entries into account.
+The constraints imposed on the rows, columns, and units in the normal elimination and search algorithms only take boxes with singular entries into account.
 Finding a naked twin allows us to make additional constraints on entries in their related peer group.

+If a row has two separate entries with the same two values, they are considered naked twins.
+This means the two values can only exist in the two entries.
+For example, using 'A-I' to denote rows and '1-9' to denote columns, if boxes C1 and E1 both contain [2,6], if [2] eventually goes into C1, [6] must go into E1.
+This is also true for the opposite case.
+With the naked twin constraint on entries C1 and E1, the values [2,6] can be eliminated from the rest of the entries in the top row: A1, B1, D1, F1, G1, H1, and I1.
+This logic can be applied if the naked twins appear in a peer column or peer unit as well.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: We use constraint propagation in the diagonal case by adding additional peers to the diagonal entire's peer group.
-This allows the algorithm to eliminate additional values based on singular diagonal entries.
+A: The diagonal sudoku case forces the player to adhere to the same '1-9' ordering rule used for columns, rows, and units, on the two main diagonals.
+This rule adds six additional constraint possibilities for seventeen different entries.
+So approximately 21% of the entiries have additional constrains for the elimination algorithm to propagate across the board.
+This is very good news for the elimination algorithm because a singular entry in one of the diagonal boxes will impose its constraints further than in the non-diagonal sudoku case.

 ### Install